Systems Security Research Lab

 author = {Limin Yang, Zhi Chen, Jacopo Cortellazzi, Feargus Pendlebury, Kevin Tu, Fabio Pierazzi, Lorenzo Cavallaro, Gang Wang},

-title = {Jigsaw Puzzle: Selective Backdoor Attack to Subvert Malware Classifiers},
+title = {Jigsaw Puzzle: Selective Backdoor Attack

 booktitle = {{IEEE} Symposium on Security and Privacy},